sfu-bigdata/bd-glossary/Glossary.md

 ### DATA MODELING

 Construction of a [computational representation](#ALGORITHM) via [machine learning](#MACHINE-LEARNING) that imitates the behaviour of some real-world process captured in [data](#DATA).
-Two main approaches are [generative modeling](#GENERATIVE-MODELING) and [predictive modeling](#PREDICTIVE-ANALYTICS) producing new possible data examples or determining hidden attributes of given examples, respectively.
+Two main approaches are [generative modeling](#GENERATIVE-MODELING) and [predictive modeling](#PREDICTIVE-ANALYTICS), which produce new possible data examples or determine hidden attributes of given examples, respectively.

 ### DATA REPRESENTATION AND TRANSFORMATION

 Data representation refers to the form in which [data](#DATA) is stored, processed, and transmitted retaining the information content and [context within the original data](#METADATA) to the greatest degree possible.
 Choices of data representation can be influenced by constraints in hardware, software or other resources needed for processing and analysis.
-Data transformation converts data into different representations that may be more insightful, for instance converting [unstructured data](#UNSTRUCTURED-DATA), such as text, numbers, photo, or music, into [forms](#STRUCTURED-DATA) that can be analysed further. [^28]
+Data transformation converts data into different representations that may be more insightful, for instance converting [unstructured data](#UNSTRUCTURED-DATA), such as text, numbers, photos, or music, into [forms](#STRUCTURED-DATA) that can be analysed further. [^28]

 ### DATA SCIENCE